LatAmStartups/LatAmStartups.github.io/_posts/2016-01-16-partner-with-angels-in-latin-america.md

 </p>
 <!--more-->
 <p>
 Want to find out more?
-Here at LatAm Startups, our goal is to connect the Canadian and LatAm startup ecosystems so that everyone makes more money. <a href="#join-the-movement>Sign up for our newsletter today!</a>
+Here at LatAm Startups, our goal is to connect the Canadian and LatAm startup ecosystems so that everyone makes more money. <a href="#join-the-movement">Sign up for our newsletter today!</a>
 </p>